dpoppe7/Leetcode-Resources-Practice/README.md

 # How I use the resources

 1. Pick language (in my case Python)
 2. If not familiar, **learn basics**: array, lists, hashmaps, trees, sorting, binary search _(Check Pre-Leetcode Folder)_.
-If not familiar start learning **Big O notation**
+If not familiar start learning **Big O notation**.
-If not
 3. Follow **Roadmap** in order (ie. neetcode's)
 4. Solve each problem in **25-30 min** (Using Leetcode Timer extension).
 Just as important, **revisit Big-O**, understand the efficiency of operations for **all** problems.
     > if stuck after 15 min, peek at hints/solutions
     > if unable to understand solution after drawing it, pick an easier problem

     4.1  While understanding concepts or solutions, use **supportive material**: books, yt  playlists, and visualization tool for algorithms.
 As getting more confortable in problem solving, use **pattern resources**.
 5. Key: **review & redo** problems after a few days (spaced repetition).
 And keep a **Big O cheat sheet** handy.

 ## 💡 Start Here